mlastes1987/pokefirered-expansion-dev/README.md

 - **Fast-Run** During wild battles you can hold B to run.

 - **Known Issues** The game is known to crash here and there during battle, this is most likely due to the codebase being under development still.
 It's based on Emerald Expansion.
 Save often.
-Current state is unbuildable until update.
+Still testing this to find any crashes.
+See [**Issue 1**](https://github.com/mlastes1987/FireRedUltra/issues/1)

 # Thanks/Credit